team467/team467.github.io/content/programs/fll/about-fll/index.md

 **Shrewsbury Robotics** currently offers two programs based on the **_FIRST_ LEGO League Challenge**, aimed at students in middle school grade 5-8:
 * [Fall Program]({{< relref "fll-fall-program" >}})
   * Students compete in the annual **_FIRST_ LEGO League Challenge** competition
+  * For the 2024 season, Shrewsbury Robotics is proud to be supporting 16 teams
 * [Summer Program]({{< relref "fll-summer-program" >}})
-  * Fun informal summer vacation program based on the previous years challenge.
+  * Fun informal summer vacation program based on the previous years challenge
+  * In 2024, we hosted over 100 students across 4 weeks of the summer program

 We also host the largest _FIRST_ LEGO League qualifying event in Massachusetts - [Mindstorm Mayhem]({{< relref "mindstorm-mayhem" >}}).